328282-tech/AI-Prediction-Model-Test-Scores/README.md

 Tools
 Languages, libraries, datasets, or AI models used.
-Thonny, Pandas, scikit, and Github were the tools used in this prject.
+Thonny, Pandas, scikit, and Github were the tools used in this project.

 Results - Output Screenshot
 What worked? (accuracy, output, example, or result)